 Masturbation can also help us sleep better by providing emotional benefits and stress reduction before we hit the hay, and studies show it can boost concentration and mood.
 There’s no shortage of reasons you should be masturbating, and not just throughout May!

-The month of May will have at least one bright spot, even if the majority of us are still staying indoors during the pandemic.
-Luckily, we can continue to ride out (pun intended) quarantine, reduce boredom and increase well-being with a simple activity that’s always available: self-pleasure.
+Whenever you're feeling disconnected with yourself, or like you need a boost of serotonin, just know there's a simple activity that’s always available: self-pleasure.
 Whether you simply ask hard questions about why sex and masturbation is still taboo, or practice every day—multiple times per day—make a little time to celebrate Masturbation Month.
 Your body and brain will thank you!